 Welcome to Mercer Borough!

-The Mercer Borough Council would like to welcome you to The New Website!!
+The Mercer Borough Council would like to welcome you to our Website!!

 This Webpage was designed to provide our residents a source for correct and current information concerning Mercer Borough Government.

 MERCER BOROUGH COUNCIL IS ACCEPTING LETTERS OF INTEREST TO FILL THE VACANT COUNCIL PERSONS SEAT.
 IF YOU ARE INTERESTED, PLEASE SUBMIT YOUR LETTER TO THE MERCER BOROUGH OFFICE 145 N. PITT ST MERCER PA BEFORE JANUARY 3RD 2023.
 PLEASE CONTACT THE BOROUGH OFFICE FOR MORE INFORMATION.

 MERCER BOROUGH 2023 MEETINGs NOTICE – Mercer Borough Council will hold a public Work Session Meeting the first Tuesday of every month beginning at 6:30 P.M.
 The Regular Meeting will be held on the 2nd Tuesday of the month at 6:30 P.M.

 MERCER BOROUGH SEWER BILL RATE INCREASE EFFECTIVE JANUARY 2023.
 There will be a 7% rate increase applied to your sewer bills due in February 2023.
 This rate change is caused by utility and maintenance costs increases and main line work to be scheduled in 2023.
 The sewer plant (STP) charge will remain at $ 15.00.